PisanA/checkstyle-webpage/index.md

 If you use Scanner in your code, you should import `java.util.Scanner` instead of `java.util.*`
 <br><br>

-## Wrong lexicographical order for 'org.junit.Assert' import.
-Should be before 'org.junit.contrib.java.lang.system.TextFromStandardInputStream'.
+## Wrong lexicographical order for 'java.util.Array' import.
+Should be before 'java.util.Scanner'.
-The import should  be in lexicographical order
+The import should  be in lexicographical order (alphabetical order A-Z).
+For example, `io` shoud be before `util` and `Array` should be before `Scanner`.
+The following is an example of import section in correct lexicographical order. <br>
+import java.io.File;
+import java.util.Array;
+import java.util.ArrayList;
+import java.util.Scanner;
 <br><br>

 ## Extra separation in import group before 'java.io.*'